-"You cannot function effectively without that human collaboration... you do need a chance for people to come together," he said.
+"You cannot function effectively without that human collaboration... you do need a chance for people to come together," said Mr Wong.

 But neither should things go back to the way they were, he added, urging employers to embrace more flexible, hybrid arrangements blending face-to-face and remote work.